mhd-danish/portfolio_auction_cars_dash_app/README.md

-# Used Auction Cars: Dash App for EDA & Predictions
+# Used Auction Cars: Dash App for Predictions

 Dash application that is used for predicting used auction car prices.